manjurhassan/stack-api/README.md

 Go to the application root directory - path/to/stack-api

-Do **mvn clean install**
+Run **mvn clean install**

-Run spring boot application by using this command
+Run spring boot application by using below command

 **mvnw spring-boot:run**